Friday Flashback: Lincoln blazed own trail, roasted foes at UAA

 Lincoln was a fan favorite, a dynamic dynamo who brought excitement and energy to the game.

-Maybe not since the likes of Wally Leask and Herb Didrickson in the 1940s had an Alaska Native hoops player garnered so much attention.
+Not since Wally Leask and Herb Didrickson in the 1940s had an Alaska Native hoops player garnered so much attention.
 Lincoln was the third Alaska Native to play at UAA, but the first to receive a scholarship.

-Lincoln proved he belonged and still ranks among UAA’s all-time top-10 leaders in assists and free-throw percentage almost 25 years after his eligibility expired.
+He proved he belonged on the big stage and still ranks among UAA’s all-time top-10 leaders in assists and free-throw percentage almost 25 years after his eligibility expired.

 At Kotzebue High, Lincoln was a living legend.

 In 1990, he led the Huskies to the Class 3A state championship game – the team’s only finals appearance before or since.
-In 1991, he averaged 23 points per game on a 25-win team and was a candidate for Alaska player-of-the-year honors.
+In 1991, he averaged 23 points per game on a 25-win team.

 In 1999, Lincoln was honored by Sports Illustrated as one of Alaska’s 50 greatest sports figures of the 20th century.